It’s no secret that here at contentgroup, we can tend to get a bit fan-groupie when talking about UK government communications.

 No stranger to the rapid changes in government communications in the digital age, Alex has been working in government communications for over 25 years and has witnessed the shift in the way citizens communicate with their government.

-Following a set of steps Alex shared with David on our InTransition podcast earlier this year, we’ve looked at how the UK government is fulfilling consumer need for a one-stop shop connecting citizens with government.
+Following a set of steps Alex shared with David on our InTransition podcast (now rebranded as GovComms Podcast), we’ve looked at how the UK government is fulfilling consumer need for a one-stop-shop to connect citizens with the government.

 By following Alex’s five steps below, we get an idea of both the size of the task facing government communicators as well as how we can approach communication so that the result is stronger and more valuable.

 The first step is an important one that can get overlooked in the public sector: understand the political climate and know the political process.

 How does our audience feel toward the government?
 Is the current political climate relatively positive or hostile?
 Is the government trusted?
 What is particularly sensitive?

 Of course, the public service is apolitical, but as Alex notes the role of communicators in government is to “promote, explain, and justify the policies of the elected government.”